Akash (Sky) surface-to-air missile

-When the Akash surface-to-air missile (SAM) entered service with the Indian Air Force (IAF) in September 2012, it had taken 30 years to develop and built.
+When the Akash surface-to-air missile (SAM) entered service with the Indian Air Force (IAF) in September 2012, it had taken 30 years to develop and build.
+India's domestically produced batteries of Akash surface-to-air missiles was a $561 million money pit, as by 2017 not a single one of the missile platforms was actually operational over seven years after the contract was signed.
 In the mid-1980s, India began indigenous development of a medium range SAM, the AKASH missile.
 Planned as a replacement for the SA-6 in service, AKASH's design is based in large part on the SA-6 configuration.
 Development was repeatedly delayed with flight tests finally being initiated in late 1990.

 Akash is a mobile area defense medium-range medium and high altitude surface-to-air missile with a range of 27 to 30 kilometers.
 It is said to be indigenously developed, though it has a very strong resemblance to the Russian SA-6 GAINFUL.
 Akash has a multi-target handling capability, and employs a command guidance system with provision for terminal guidance.
 Powered by a ram rocket propulsion and an air breathing engine, Akash can cut through electronic jamming with its electronic couter-counter measure equipment.